2nd worldcup championships 2010

 Team World Cup

 The South African team dethroned defending champions Germany after a 12: 8 in the last encounter of the Team World Cup.
-Due to better results against the other nations, Germany would have been enough to draw 10:10.
+Due to better results against the other nations, Germany would have had a 10:10 draw.
 However, South Africa was in the front after the first individual lap and carried this lead through the following four laps.
 In the game for third place, Poland offered the Indians tough resistance, but ultimately had no chance.

 World champions Germany, South Africa, India and newcomer Poland competed in the team competition.
-Belarus, Brazil and Bangladesh could not muster a complete team.
+Belarus, Brazil and Bangladesh couldn’t muster a full team.
 Instead, they played together as a combined team under the flag of the World Tenniquoits Federation and out of competition.

 A national team encounter in ring tennis consists of 2 women and men singles (DE, HE), 2 mixed doubles (Mix) and 2 women and men doubles (DD, HD).

 Germany vs South Africa – Decision to Place 1

 In the last encounter, defending champions Germany lost the World Cup to South Africa.
 The decisive factor here were the surprising defeats of the two individual world champions in 2006, Sabrina Westphal and Dominic Schubardt, against Melicia Sauer and Hanno Pienaar .